Nurlan

-Nurlan (Нұрлан) is a Turkic masculine given name that is mostly common in Azerbaijan, Kazakhstan and Uzbekistan.
-The name is essentially a combination of the Arabic word Noor (also spelled as "Nur") meaning light, ray or shine and the Turkic word "Lan/Ulan" which means lion in most Turkic languages.
+Nurlan (Нұрлан) is a masculine given name of Turkic origin.
+It is most common in Azerbaijan, Kazakhstan, and Uzbekistan.
+The name is essentially a combination of the Arabic word Noor (also spelled as "Nur") meaning light, ray, or shine and the Turkic word "Lan/Ulan" which means lion in most Turkic languages.
 Thus, the name itself can be translated into "radiant lion".
+Notable people with the name include: